-So I wanted to look at the pictures from my Shi Lin article, only to find out that I had never published it!
+So I wanted to look at the pictures from my Shi Lin article (because dim sum is my life), only to find out that I had never published it!
 Which I find bizarre because I just know that I wrote it ages ago.
 I don’t know.
 Maybe the interwebs swallowed it up. *sigh*

 I swear I had written and published it!
 Or maybe it already is published and I just couldn’t find it, which would be embarrassing…but probably not. *sigh* Ok I’ll move on.
 So one of the places I went to when I was in Manila this summer was Shi Lin, which is a Taiwanese cuisine restaurant.
 I had heard about Shi Lin from the people at the agency I was interning at.
 I had my chance to eat at Shi Lin after a work thing one of my supervisors and I did and we had lunch.

 Since it’s been ages since I actually took these pictures, I can’t remember exactly the names of what we ordered.
-Top left is the porkchop, which was delicious.
+Top left is the pork something, which was delicious.
 And then you have the xiao long bao, steamed dim sum, which is like Shi Lin’s specialty or best-seller or something, and for good reason because it’s really good.
+XLB ALSO HAPPENS TO BE THE LOVE OF MY LIFE.
 This is how you eat it like a pro:

 - You put the xiao long bao in your soup spoon (like in the lower left picture) and if you like, you can include the soy sauce that comes with it.
-I suggest you should because it’s really good.
-In fact, that soy sauce was one of the highlights of my meal.
+I suggest you should because not only is that how it’s usually done but it’s a really good idea.

 - Poke a hole in the xiao long bao with your chopstick and then suck out the soup from within the xiao long bao.